pulse2percept/pulse2percept/doc/topics/stimuli.rst

 Interpolating stimulus values
 -----------------------------

-The :py:meth:`~pulse2percept.stimuli.Stimulus.interp` method interpolates stimulus values at time points that are not explicitly provided:
+The :py:class:`~pulse2percept.stimuli.Stimulus` object can also interpolate stimulus values at time points that are not explicitly provided.
+Interpolation is done automatically by providing an index or slice into the 2-D data array.
+The first dimension addresses the electrode (and cannot be interpolated), and the second dimension addresses time (which can be interpolated):

 .. ipython:: python

     # A single-electrode ramp stimulus:
     stim = Stimulus(np.arange(10).reshape((1, -1)))
+    stim

-    # Interpolate stimulus at a single time point:
+    # Retrieve stimulus at t=3:
-    stim.interp(time=3.45)
+    stim[0, 3]

+    # Time point 3.45 is not in the data provided above, but can be
+    # interpolated as follows:
+    stim[0, 3.45]

-    # Interpolate stimulus at multiple time points:
+    # This also works for multiple time points:
-    stim.interp(time=[3.45, 6.78])

-    # You can also extrapolate values outside the provided data range:
-    stim.interp(time=123.45)
+    stim[0, [3.45, 6.78]]

+    # Extrapolating is disabled by default, but you can enable it:
+    stim = Stimulus(np.arange(10).reshape((1, -1)), extrapolate=True)
+    stim[0, 123.45]

-For a multi-electrode stimulus, the stimulus values at time t are returned for all electrodes:
+For a multi-electrode stimulus, you can access stimulus values at time t for any or all electrodes:

 .. ipython:: python

     # Multi-electrode stimulus
     stim = Stimulus(np.arange(100).reshape((5, 20)))

-    # Interpolate:
-    stim.interp(time=4.5)
+    stim

+    # Interpolate t=4.5 for all electrodes:
+    stim[:, 4.5]

 You can choose different interpolation methods, as long as `scipy.interpolate.interp1d <https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html>`_ accepts them.